LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/key-stores/pkcs11.md

 ﻿# Amplia - PKCS #11 key stores

+> [!NOTE]
+> PKCS #11 Key Stores are compatible with Windows Server and Linux installations only.
+To store keys on an HSM on an Amplia instance hosted on Azure App Services, use the an [Azure Key Vault key store](azure.md) instead.

 Devices such as Hardware Security Modules (HSMs) and cryptographic USB tokens usually support communication through the PKCS #11 protocol.